-Table 6-6 presents the network-wide total delay over one hour produced from the simulation program, CORSIM, under the control strategies by the proposed interchange model and TRANSYT-7F.
-As expected, the proposed interchange model outperforms TRANSYT-7F regarding the total delay at all three volume levels.
+Table 6-6 presents the network total delay over one hour with CORSIM under the control strategies produced by the integrated interchange model and TRANSYT-7F.
+As expected, the interchange optimization model outperforms TRANSYT-7F regarding the total delay at all three volume levels.
 The computed 95% confidence intervals also confirm that the improvements are statistically significant, and increase with the congestion level.

-With respect to throughput, the proposed model yields a comparable level of performance with TRANSYT-7F under the low volume scenario.
+With respect to throughput, the integrated interchange model yields a comparable level of performance with TRANSYT-7F under the low volume scenario.
 This is understandable because the system throughput generally equals its total demand if without congestion, regardless of the implemented control strategies.
 However, as the volume increases and congestion may occur, then whether an implemented control model is effective or not will impact significantly on the resulting throughput.
-This is evidenced by the better performance of the proposed model in comparison with TRANSYT-7F at the moderate and high demand levels.
+This is evidenced by the better performance of the presented model in comparison with TRANSYT-7F at the moderate and high demand levels.